 UN agencies say ready with emergency aid for Bahamas

-GENEVA, Switzerland (AFP) — UN agencies said Tuesday they had emergency medical and food aid ready to help the people of The Bahamas after the devastating passage of Hurricane Dorian through the island chain.
+GENEVA, Switzerland (AFP) — UN agencies said yesterday they had emergency medical and food aid ready to help the people of The Bahamas, after the devastating passage of Hurricane Dorian through the island chain.

 They estimate that at least 61,000 people will need food aid after the monster storm hit the islands, officials told reporters in Geneva.

-And damage to the islands' water system suggested that fresh water would be a priority in the coming days, said a statement from the UN's humanitarian affairs agency, the OCHA.
+And damage to the islands' water system suggests that fresh water would be a priority in the coming days, said a statement from the UN's humanitarian affairs agency, the OCHA.

-The OCHA statement said the authorities on Abaco island were talking of "catastrophic damage", while emergency officials on Grand Bahama were reporting massive flooding there.
+The OCHA statement said the authorities on Abaco Islands were talking of “catastrophic damage”, while emergency officials on Grand Bahama, were reporting massive flooding there.

 Herve Verhoosel for the World Food Programme said their initial estimate suggested that 47,000 people would need food aid on Grand Bahama and another 14,000 on Abaco.

-Emergency medical teams were also standing by to intervene, said Fadela Chaib, spokeswoman for the World Health Organisation.
+Emergency medical teams were also standing by to intervene, said Fadela Chaib, spokeswoman for the World Health Organization.

-Bahamas Prime Minister Hubert Minnis said Monday the Category 5 storm killed five people after it made landfall, describing it as a "historic tragedy" for the archipelago.
+Bahamas Prime Minister Hubert Minnis said Monday the Category Five storm killed five people after it made landfall, describing it as a “historic tragedy” for the archipelago.

-Dorian was still pounding the islands on Tuesday, said the Miami-based National Hurricane Centre in a statement issued at 0900 GMT.
+Dorian was still pounding the islands yesterday, said the Miami-based National Hurricane Center in a statement issued at 0900 GMT.

-And although it had weakened to a Category 3 storm, it warned: "Devastating winds and storm surge will continue to affect Grand Bahama Island for several more hours."
+And although it had weakened to a Category Three storm, it warned: “Devastating winds and storm surge will continue to affect Grand Bahama Island for several more hours.”

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive